 We do our best to provide the most accurate information about housing and amenities but due to the nature of the locations in which we offer programs and limited availability, these items are subject to change.
 Contact your program manager with any questions.

 You'll earn a total of 6 credits on the Pitt in Nantes program.
-You will have the opportunity to choose 2 courses from the five that will be offered.
-The Today’s French Cinema course and Advanced Grammar and Stylistics course is taught by guest faculty member Elisabeth Sauvage-Callaghan who has close ties to the University’s French and Italian department.
+You will have the opportunity to choose 2 courses from the six courses that will be offered.
+The Today’s French Cinema course and Advanced Grammar and Stylistics course are taught by guest faculty member Elisabeth Sauvage-Callaghan who has close ties to the University’s French and Italian department.
 The Media in French Culture and Intermediate French 1/Intermediate French 2 Combined Course are typically taught by a Teaching Assistant from Pitt’s French and Italian department.
 The Art History course is taught by a local French faculty member.
 The courses will be taught in French and will be comprised of lectures, guest speakers, city tours, and cultural activities.
 In these courses you will study:

-- Beginner-intermediate level intensive French language
+- Intermediate level intensive French language

 - Important historical, cultural and modern aspects of France